 Life would be boring if we were all the same.
 Diversity makes our school, our community, our country and our wider world more interesting.

 Our core values of Trust, Mindfulness, Peace and Friendship encourage an ethos of tolerance of those who have different faiths and beliefs.
-We enhance pupils’ understanding of different faiths and beliefs through Religious Education, ongoing discussions, Literacy and Topic lessons and the way in which we act.
+We enhance pupils’ understanding of different faiths and beliefs through Religious Education, ongoing discussions, English and Wider Curriculum lessons and the way in which we act.
 Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.

-At TMPF, we will challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
-We all have a role to play in our wonderful world.
+At TMPF, we will challenge pupils, staff or parents expressing opinions contrary to Fundamental British Values, including ‘extremist’ views.
+We all have a role to play in our wonderful world given to us by God.